Digital publishers ramp up TV push to nab viewers, ad dollars

 While the companies have long lured audiences through social media like Facebook Inc, that has made them vulnerable to changes that could bury their content.
 TV also offers the opportunity for revenue from licensing shows domestically and abroad.

 Three-year-old ATTN:, which draws more than half of viewers for its videos on current events from Facebook, is in development on two pilots.
-It has sold a pilot of a documentary-style news show to CBS Corp’s Showtime and is co-producing a series called “America Versus” with Viacom Inc’s new Paramount Network, Matt Segal, ATTN:’s chief executive, told Reuters.
+It has sold a pilot of a documentary-style news show to CBS Corp’s Showtime and is co-producing a series called “America Versus” with Paramount Television, the television studio owned by Viacom Inc, Matt Segal, ATTN:’s chief executive, told Reuters.

 As digital media becomes more competitive, television is a crucial next step for companies like BuzzFeed, which announced layoffs for 100 employees last year amid reports it missed revenue targets, executives said.